 The first problem is that patients in the population in which the above method is commonly used have what many would consider an unacceptably high rate of hypoglycemia (low blood sugar).
 So it may be risky to follow this method exactly as outlined above.

-The second point to note is that this process is not currently considered best practice within the Clinical Practice Guidelines set out by the Canadian Diabetes Association.
+The second point to note is that this process is not currently considered best practice within the Clinical Practice Guidelines set out by the Diabetes Canada.
 So, according to Canadian health care professionals, it may be risky to follow this method as outlined above.

 The third caveat, as always, is that “Your Diabetes May Vary”!
 There are individual differences in how different bodies process carbs, fats and protein, differences in portion sizes, food items, amount of exercise already completed and planned, hormones, body types, stress levels, illness, etc. So it is wise to use the general principles outlined here within the context of your own situation, and CONSULT YOUR DIABETES HEALTH CARE TEAM if you would like to implement these principles within your own/your child’s blood glucose management program.

 We gratefully acknowledge the information provided by Lorraine Anderson (RD, CDE, Senior Clinical Manager, Animas Canada) and Shannon Cassar (RN, CDE, Alberta Children’s Hospital Diabetes Clinic), which served as the basis for this article.
 Without you, we might never had experienced this diabetes management revolution!
 Thank you!

 The above information was reviewed for content accuracy by Lorraine Anderson, RD, CDE.